-The process was a lot easier than I imagined, so I thought I’d share that process with you in case it’s something you were stressing about or just wanted to know in the event that you too have a layover in China.
+The process was a lot easier than I imagined, so I thought I’d share in case it’s something you were stressing about or just wanted to know in the event that you too have a layover in China.

 24-hour Transit Into China Without Visa

-To catch you up as to what happened when I landed in Guangzhou, China – the temporary immigration process to enter China was much simpler than I expected it to be.
+When I landed in Guangzhou, China, at the Guangzhou Baiyun International Airport, the temporary immigration process to enter China was much simpler than I expected it to be.

 If your layover in China is less than 1 day, you can possibly enjoy a 24-hour transit without a visa (24-hour TWOV).
 It is available to passengers of most nationalities at most ports of entry.